Ukraine war, tensions with China loom over big Bali summit | Headlines

 China has remained somewhat insulated from soaring inflation, mainly because it is struggling to reverse an economic slump that is weighing on global growth.

 The Chinese economy, the world's second largest, grew at a 3.9% pace in the latest quarter.
-But economists say activity is slowing under the pressure of pandemic controls, a crackdown on technology companies and a downturn in the real estate sector, a vital driver of demand and a source of millions of jobs.
+But economists say activity is slowing under the pressure of pandemic controls, a crackdown on technology companies and a downturn in the real estate sector.
 Forecasters have cut estimates of China's annual economic growth to as low as 3%.
 That would be less than half of last year's 8.1% and the second lowest in decades.

 Chinese President Xi will be coming to the summit emboldened by his appointment to an unusual third term as party chairman, making him China's strongest leader in decades.
 It's only his second foreign trip since early 2020, following a visit to Central Asia where he met Putin in September.
 Biden and Xi will hold their first in-person meeting since Biden became president in January 2021 on the event's sidelines Monday.